Which VoIP device helps establish the connection between two VoIP phones?

 You could also use a regular landline telephone but in this case, you would need a VoIP adapter that plugs the phone to a wireless router.
 The steps for configuring this adapter vary from device to device.

 In the past, in a bid to improve productivity, businesses invested in phones with programmable keys and call-storing options.
 Today, there is no need for this since VoIP solution providers like Ringover include such features in their packages.

-At a low cost of $19 per user per month, Ringover users can make and receive voice and video calls, forward calls to other numbers, switch devices between a call, share contacts, call logs and screens, host and attend conference calls, get access to call statistics and more.
-Upgrading to the Power package priced at $39 per user per month can give you access to even more advanced features.
+At a low cost of $21 per user/month, Ringover users can make and receive voice and video calls, forward calls to other numbers, switch devices between a call, share contacts, call logs and screens, host and attend conference calls, get access to call statistics and more.
+Upgrading to the Business or Advanced plans ($44 and $54 per user/month, respectively) can give you access to even more advanced features.

 Getting started with a VoIP system

 There are many VoIP business communication service providers you can choose from.
 Apart from varying packages, they also differ in terms of setup, ease of use, scalability, call rates, etc. is one of the best and most popular systems for businesses of all sizes.

 It is quick and easy to set up, lets you make unlimited free calls to numbers in over 90 destinations, has a vast range of features to boost productivity and service quality and more.